+Please fill out the following form.
+Your Graduate Program Administrator will obtain the needed signature.

-Student Name: SID: ·
+Student Name: SID:

 Thesis Committee:

 Thesis Director

 Committee Chair within the department (if different)

 Second Reader (within the department)

 Third Reader (outside the department)

 Additional member(s), if any

-Subject to approval by the Office of Graduate and Postdoctoral Studies Announcements for rules regarding the composition of thesis committee changed.
-See http://graduate.rice.edu/thesis for additional information s.
-Please see the General ees.
-Thesis committees may later be
+Subject to approval by the Office of Graduate and Postdoctoral Studies.
+Please see the General Announcements for rules regarding the composition of thesis committees.
+Thesis committees may later be changed.

 Explanation of Thesis Director and Committee Chair roles: The thesis director oversees a student's dissertation project and the committee chair fulfills administrative responsibilities and oversees defense procedures.
 These roles can be held by the same person, but they do not have to be.

 Thesis Committee Approval

-The thesis committee has been approved by the Department of Art I above-named student.
-History Graduate Committee for the
+The thesis committee has been approved by the Department of Art History Graduate Committee for the

+above-named student.

 Signature (Director of Graduate Studies):

-DGS Name: Date e:
+DGS Name: Date: